Categories: Technology

 Another beneficial application of holographic technology is being implemented in the medical field.
 Companies such as Paris-based 3D software specialists Dassault Systemes are utilizing holograms that incorporate a monitor to reconstruct 3D images of patients’ organs and body parts that are seemingly suspended into midair in order to simulate what is going on in their bodies.

-In recent interview with The Australian, Dassault Systemes’ chief strategy officer, Dr. Steve Levine, spoke about the company’s Living Heart Project.
+In a recent interview with The Australian, Dassault Systemes’ chief strategy officer, Dr. Steve Levine, spoke about the company’s Living Heart Project.
 “We have a generic representation of the healthy heart that you can then use to introduce defects, a heart attack or a bent valve or something, see how your device works and test it.
 That’s commercially available to anyone,” said Dr. Levine.

 Speaking further on the applications of holograms with the Living Heart Project, Dr. Levine added, “That’s where a lot of a sophisticated technology is used to understand the electromechanical behavior of heart muscle tissue, the fibre orientation, how the electrical conductivity works, and the complexity that drives the muscle mechanics, that is what we do.”